cathaldcronin1/OWSAP-Info-App/README.md

 # OWSAP-Info-App
 Information Application for OWASP

-The goal of this project was to develop a Java information web application using the following:
+The goal of this project was to develop a Java information web application.
+For my application it was completed using the following:
  * Servlets.
  * JSP Pages.
  * JSP Error Handling.
  * JSP Declaration Elements
  * JSP Expression Elements
  * Cookies.
+ * Searching Functionality.
  * Styled with Twitter Bootstrap.